 The Solano College Schedule of Classes, published prior to each semester and the summer sessions, includes registration procedures and all necessary forms, calendar dates, program and general information, and course offerings with brief descriptions.
 Detailed information on programs and courses may be found in this catalog.
-Schedules are available at the Office of Admissions and Records, the Bookstore, in the Administration Building, and are mailed to all district residents two weeks before registration opens.
-A searchable class schedule is online: www.solano.cc.ca.us.
+Schedules are available at the Office of Admissions and Records, the Bookstore and in the Administration Building.
+A searchable class schedule is online: www.solano.edu.